Jill Kerper Mora

 “Dual-route models hold that all words can be read either via grapheme-to-phoneme rules or through access to orthographic and phonological lexica that are distinct from knowledge of word meaning.
 In contrast, the Triangle Model proposes that semantic knowledge plays an integral part in pronouncing words correctly.
 We were able to map specific elements of this cognitive model onto different cortical regions, thereby providing a direct link between cognitive theorizing and neural implementation.
 Specifically, we provide insights into the division of labor between semantic and phonological processes in supporting reading aloud, which has been a long-standing source of controversy among cognitive models. (p.
 E3719).

-Neuroscientist Steven L. Strauss (2013) argues that fMRI is an inappropriate tool to study reading and dyslexia and that the neuroscientific study of reading and dyslexia needs to incorporate the psycholinguistic nature of meaning construction and its neuroanatomic foundation in cortical–subcortical circuitry.
-Strauss the reader may not fixate on a word long enough to have fully visualized all of the letters the word contains.
+Neuroscientist Steven L. Strauss (2009; 2013) argues that fMRI is an inappropriate tool to study reading and dyslexia and that the neuroscientific study of reading and dyslexia needs to incorporate the psycholinguistic nature of meaning construction and its neuroanatomic foundation in cortical–subcortical circuitry.
+Strauss describes how the reader may not fixate on a word long enough to have fully visualized all of the letters the word contains.
 Letter–sound mappings differ significantly from what is assumed in fMRI-based research.
 Eye movement studies reveal that proficient readers do not fixate on fully one third of the words in a visual text display.
 Therefore, having the reader fixate again on a miscued word may result in more accurate decoding.
 The spatial and temporal resolution capacity of fMRI is adequate for identifying letter–sound brain regions, but not for identifying meaning-construction neuroanatomy.

 Dr. Strauss, together with Ken Goodman and Eric Paulson (2009), claim that reading must be described within a meaning construction psychological paradigm.
 It is an executive process beyond the technical resolution capacity of fMRI.
 Its neuroanatomic basis lies in feed-forward cortical–subcortical tracts.
 Meaning-construction relies on psycholinguistic strategies far more efficient and effective than letter–sound conversion.
 Different conclusions from neuroscientists and neurolinguistics about the implications of brain research for the pedagogy of reading and writing instruction demand caution in making pronouncements and sweeping claims about what “the brain research says…” and argues against rejection or marginalization of bodies of scientific data that inform literacy instruction (van Heuven & Dijkstra, 2010).
 Paulson (2008) found that 20%-40% are not fixated on during oral reading performance and that the percentage of miscues made on fixated vs. non-fixated words is comparable.
 Consequently, he concluded that miscues were not attributable to “missed” or “skipped ” words.
 Rather, the eyes merely deliver raw data to the brain, while the brain decides what needs attending to in order to derive meaning from the text.
 This suggests that eye movements are largely controlled by the recognition of meaning in order to generate reliable inferences.
-Following an explanation of the bottom-up processing theories and the top-down processing theories of reading in the brain, Strauss et al., (2009) state…

 “… a meaning-centered, whole language model of reading is scientifically superior to the phonological processing model from the standpoint of neurobiology.
 As a scientific paradigm, whole language is based on a psycholinguistic model of the reading process, along with corresponding methods of classroom teaching and assessment.
 The model characterizes reading as an active process of meaning-construction brought about via the reader’s selective testing of meaning-based predictions against confirmatory or disconfirmatory textual and non-textual material.
 Confirmed predictions are incorporated into the reader’s expanding mental representation of meaning.
 Disconfirmed predictions are modified or discarded.
 Inconclusive predictions are tentative and await further confirmatory or disconfirmatory evidence … Neuroimaging findings are entirely consistent with the whole language model, and in no way distinguish the whole language model from the phonological processing model. (p.
 022)

-Neuroscientist Steven Strauss (2013; e587) concludes that…
+Neuroscientist Steven Strauss (2010) concludes that…

 Application of Neuroscience to Biliteracy Instruction